 Evans Head (about an hour south of Byron Bay) was a surprising treat and a little sample of absolute paradise.
-Knowing we would be kayaking the following morning, we pulled into the nearby caravan park.
+Knowing we would be kayaking the following morning on Evans River, we pulled into the nearby caravan park.
 We were surprised to discover it was completely full, save for a handful of un-powered sites in less-than-optimal locations.
 Since we felt short on other options, we took it anyway.

 We immediately understood the appeal when we went on an extremely short walk and ended up at a pristine almost deserted stretch of beach.
 Now, we know beaches.
 We lived in Hawaii for six months after all.
 But it was upon landing on this beach that we realized why most Australians choose to live on the coast.
 It was one of the most beautiful sights we had seen yet on our World Nomads adventure.